 - Hide, mislead, or obscure our bylaws, financial and tax records, annual reports, or other evidence of ethical compliance with the law.

-SALDEA works closely with other animal organizations, such as Amigos de Animales, to further assist in the animal welfare effort.
+SALDEA works closely with other animal organizations, such as La Casa de los Animales, to further assist in the animal welfare effort.

 SALDEA maintains a network of foster homes for animals waiting for adoption.

 SALDEA operates a feral cat feeding/neutering program to enhance the well being of feral cats, reduce the feral population, and raise living standards in the community.

 SALDEA provides all media and written information in English and Spanish, in an effort to include our Panamanian community.

 SALDEA supports low-income families with food, veterinary services, vaccines, medicines, de-worming, flea prevention, and other supplies, on an as-needed basis.